 Let me tell you a story that impacted my life…

 Several years ago when my dad was in hospice, there was a particular incident that I remember that I will never forget.
 Life experiences impact and teach us many lessons in life.

-My Dad was diagnosed with cancer, and the final weeks before my dad passed away, I spent many hours with him at the hospice.
-He had amazing care and Dad being quite social, preferred to leave his door to his room open so noticing the activity in the hallway was a regular occurrence that often helped pass time.
+My Dad was diagnosed with cancer, and when it came to the final chapter of his life, I spent many hours with him at the hospice.
+He had amazing care and Dad being quite social, preferred to leave his door in his room open.
+Noticing activity in the hallway was a regular occurrence that often helped pass time.

-One thing that I noticed that became a common occurrence, was that every few days there were two men in dark business suits who came to visit a man across the hallway.
+There was a common occurrence that happened every few days, where there were two men in business suits who came to visit a man across the hallway.
 I couldn’t help but be curious who these men were.
 Dressed in such fine attire —who were they in relationship to him?
-It made me wonder if he did not have family or any other friends?
-How come no one else came to visit him?
+It made me wonder if he did not have family or any other friends.

-Dad’s situation was quite the contrary.
-He was surrounded by his family and friends as he was embraced with love and care.
-Coming from a large family, the room was often loud with laughter as we shared life stories about our lives.
+My Dad’s situation was quite different.
+Surrounded by family and friends on a regular basis, he was supported with such love and care.
+His room was often loud with laughter as people visited and shared stories about the events of his life.